John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 Anyway, please take time to scroll down to see the reason I’m continuing to publish this website.
 John L. Smith has quite a history — and not all positive, in my opinion.

-Posted in Uncategorized | Comments Off on Catching Up With John.
+Posted in Blog Posts | Comments Off on Catching Up With John.
 L. Smith (My Favorite DUI Guy)

 John L. Smith and his Cloud of Credibility